dajhub/dajhub.github.io/content/blog/sddm/index.md

 tags = ["display manager", "software"]
 +++

 While I do not use the KDE desktop I do like its display manager, SDDM.
-Thhe default SDDM theme is not, in my opinion, very visually appealing (see image below) but it can be changed.
-This post looks at how we can change the theme and edit the theme to our liking.
+The default SDDM theme is not, in my opinion, very visually appealing (see image below) but it can be changed.
+This post looks at how we can change the theme and then edit it to our liking.
 I am currently using Arch but there will be similarities with other Linux Distribution such as Fedora and Debian.

 <!-- more -->